Crichel Down Rules on land ownership

 MOD’s policy on estate sizes is that it should be no larger than necessary to meet operational needs of the Armed Forces.
 To this end, the overall size of the estate is kept under continual review and the rationalisation of land holdings and timely sale of surplus property remains a key priority.

-The majority of the MOD’s married quarters (MQs) in England & Wales - now known as service family accommodation - were sold to Annington Property Limited in 1996 and then leased back by the MOD.
+The majority of the MOD’s married quarters in England and Wales, now known as service family accommodation, were sold to Annington Property Limited in 1996 and then leased back by the MOD.
 As properties become surplus to the MOD’s requirements they are surrendered to Annington Homes who in turn, sells or leases them individually to the public.

 Sale of pieces of land